ipfs-africa/protoschool/README.md

 * Sonia John ([@realChainLife](https://github.com/realChainLife))
 * Bilazan ([@bilazan](https://github.com/bilazan))

 To become a co-organizer contact any of the above listed organizers.
-We'll be organizing our first event soon, you're welcome to join.

 Working with [Afrolynk's Factory24](https://factory24.org), we have launched a self-paced [Introduction To IPFS](https://factory24.org/course/interplanetary-file-system-ipfs-course-2/) course available for free.